MicrosoftDocs/VBA-Docs/api/Visio.Window.Select.md

     Dim vsoGroup As Visio.Shape
     Set vsoGroup = vsoSelection.Group

-    'There are now four shapes on the page?a group that contains three
+    'There are now four shapes on the page: a group that contains three
     'subshapes, and three ungrouped shapes.
 Subselection is
     'accomplished by selecting the parent shape first or one of the
     'group's shapes already subselected.